About Urolink

 Chandra Shekhar Biyani was awarded the British Empire Medal in the King's 2023 New Year's Honours list for his services to Medical Education.
 Shekhar's ST3 Bootcamps, a pinnacle of success in post-graduate education for the specialty and something emulated by other specialties, has transported that concept across Urolink's LIC domain.
 It is now running in a self-sustaining way in a number of centres in sub-Saharan Africa.

 In this short section we celebrate those whose lives have impacted significantly on Urolink.
-We thank them for their contribution and will miss them.
+We thank them for their contribution.

 Kien Alfred Mteta 1957 - 2023